 The Biotechnology and Biological Sciences Research Council (BBSRC) supports the continued use of animals in scientific research, but only when strict conditions are met:

-- applicants must provide sound scientific justification in their funding application for the use of animals
+- you must provide sound scientific justification in your funding application for the use of animals

-- applicants must have given due consideration to the replacement, refinement or reduction of the animals used in the experiment and there must be no viable non-animal alternatives
+- you must have given due consideration to the replacement, refinement or reduction of the animals used in the experiment and there must be no viable non-animal alternatives

 - the research must be carried out in full compliance with current legislation.